 The solfege hand signals Lacombe and the alien use at the end of the film to "talk" to each other are in the wrong order.
 The first and second notes are switched and while it should be "re-mi-do-do-so", what is signaled is "mi-re-do-do-so".

 At least two of the Navy fliers returned by the aliens at Devils Tower give their rank as "Captain, U.S. Navy Reserve."
-It's unlikely men that young at the time of their abduction would hold that rank; the filmmakers may have been intending to portray them as Marine or USAAF Captains, the equivalent Navy rank being Lieutenant.
+It's unlikely men that young at the time of their abduction would hold that rank; the filmmakers may have been intending to portray them as Marine Captains, the equivalent Navy rank being Lieutenant.
 Two of the missing pilots were indeed Captains in the Marine Corps.

 When Jillian has caught up to Barry on the highway and almost gets hit by Roy, the three stars in a row which appear to be Orion's belt that are visible above a tree to the right of the screen repeatedly change position between shots.
 In the book, however, the alien visitors are, in fact, described as being from the Orion constellation, so those "stars" could very well be alien ships, as, in the book, they use the ships to show where they came from.